-A ‘Thread Lift’ Facelift is an excellent alternative to a Traditional Facelift when there is only early or medium degrees of facial ageing and the skin has started to lose its firmness and appears a little looser and saggy.
-It is not an alternative option for advanced facial ageing where a Traditional Surgical Facelift would be a more appropriate choice.
+A ‘Thread Lift’ Facelift is a worthwhile alternative to a Traditional Facelift when there are only mild degrees of skin laxity and the skin has started to appear a little looser and saggier.
+It is not an option for advanced facial ageing where a Traditional Surgical Facelift would be the more appropriate procedure.

-Countering the early stages of facial ageing by inserting facial threads to ‘lift’ loose and sagging skin without traditional surgery has been progressively improving over the years since Threads were first introduced in the 1990’s.
+Countering the early stages of facial ageing by inserting facial threads to ‘lift’ loose and sagging skin without traditional surgery has been an increasingly frequent request since Threads were first introduced in the 1990’s.

 One of the early pioneers in ‘Thread Lift’ Facelifts was Dr Des Fernandes, Plastic Surgeon in Cape Town, South Africa.
-In 2005, Dr Mayson travelled to Cape Town where he learned first-hand Dr Fernandes’ surgical techniques.
+In 2005, Dr Mayson travelled to Cape Town where he learned first-hand Dr Fernandes’ Thread Lift techniques.

-Soon thereafter, Contour Threads – a new barbed thread system developed in the USA – were released in Australia.
-Results from Contour Threads were very impressive but sadly, several years later, the company was sold and the production of these Threads was discontinued.
+Soon thereafter, Contour Threads – barbed non-absorbable threads manufactured in the USA – were released in Australia.
+Results from those Contour Threads were very impressive but sadly, several years later, the production of these Threads ceased.

-Since then, various brands and designs of Threads have been introduced and promoted in Australia but Dr Mayson did not consider them effective enough to resume offering ‘Thread Lifts’ to his patients.
+Since then, various brands and designs of Threads have been introduced and widely promoted in Australia.
+After appraising or trialling most of these, Dr Mayson came to the conclusion that he did not consider them effective enough to resume offering ‘Thread Lifts’ to his patients.

-THE ESSENTIAL KEY to a good and lasting correction is that the Threads must be securely anchored to a fixed point.
-The problem is that the majority of doctors now offering ‘Threads’ have no Surgical Facelift experience and do not know how to anchor them.
-Instead, they insert them as either ‘free-floating’ or weakly fixed ‘threads’ – either technique of which will deliver only a minor degree of lifting and tightening and the patient will most likely feel that the final result was not worth the money they spent!
-We regularly receive heart-breaking calls from people complaining that they spent thousands of dollars on ‘Threads’ but never saw a result!
+THE CRITICAL REQUIREMENT for a good correction with any ‘Thread Lift’ is that the Threads must be securely anchored to a fixed point.
+Unfortunately, many doctors offering ‘Threads’ do not have Surgical Facelift experience and are not aware of where and how to anchor the Threads.
+Instead, they insert the Threads either as ‘free-floating’ or ‘weakly fixed’ – either of which will likely deliver minimal or negligible degrees of lift and tightening.
+We regularly receive calls from people complaining that they spent thousands of dollars on non-anchored ‘Threads’ and never saw any worthwhile result!

-In order to avoid discomfort for the patient each time a ‘Thread’ is being inserted, most doctors inject substantial amounts of Local Anaesthetic Solution under the skin.
-The problem with this is that the resultant swelling of the skin makes it difficult to be sure that the “Thread’ hasn’t been placed too deep or too superficial.
-Placing a ‘Thread’ too superficially can cause permanent surface irregularities.
-Placing a ‘Thread’ too deeply will not lift the skin as much and even worse, could injure important deeper structures.
+In order to avoid causing the patient pain each time a ‘Thread’ is passed under the skin, some doctors inject large amounts of Local Anaesthetic Solution under the skin.
+The problem with excessive amounts of local anaesthetic is that the swelling then makes it impossible to feel and confirm that the ‘Thread’ has been placed at the correct depth and isn’t too deep or too superficial.
+Placing a ‘Thread’ too superficially can cause surface deformities such as dimpling or ridges.
+Placing a ‘Thread’ too deeply will not lift the skin effectively and even worse, could injure important deeper structures.

 |‘THREAD LIFT’ FACELIFT||TRADITIONAL SURGICAL FACELIFT|